Trend News Agency, Turkish Albayrak Media Group creating joint media platform (PHOTOS)

 Azerbaijan’s Trend News Agency and Turkish Albayrak Media Group have reached an agreement to create a joint media platform, Trend reports.

-In this regard, on December 15 in Turkey’s Istanbul, a corresponding Protocol of Intent was signed, according to which for the first time, two independent media structures of Azerbaijan and Turkey will create a high-tech and modern media platform.
-During the talks, the agency’s Director-General Ilgar Huseynov, Azerbaijani MP Sevil Mikayilova, and head of Albayrak holding, which includes Albayrak Media Group, Ahmet Albayrak discussed a strategy for future joint cooperation.
+In this regard, the sides inked a Protocol of Intent on December 15 in Turkey’s Istanbul, according to which the two independent media structures of Azerbaijan and Turkey for the first time will create a high-tech and modern media platform.
+During the meeting with Ahmet Albayrak, head of Albayrak Group, which includes Albayrak Media Group, the Director-General of Trend News Agency Ilgar Huseynov, Azerbaijani MP Sevil Mikayilova discussed a strategy for future joint cooperation.

-Albayrak congratulated the guests on the victory of Azerbaijan in the 44-day Patriotic War (from Sept.27 through early Nov.2020) for liberating its territories.
+Albayrak congratulated the guests on the victory that Azerbaijan gained in the 44-day Patriotic War (from Sept.27 through early Nov.
+2020) liberating its territories from the Armenian occupation.

-"Turkey is always next to the fraternal Azerbaijani people, and it’s also important to work together in the media sphere," he said.
+"Turkey always supports the fraternal Azerbaijani people, and it’s also important to work together in the media sphere," he said.

-Turkish media outlets paid great attention to this event, professionally covering the Patriotic War.
+Numerous materials prepared by the media group’s web resources such as Yeni Safak, TVNET, and gzt.com, not only reached a very large audience in Turkey and abroad, but also clearly demonstrated fraternal relations between the two countries.

-From this point of view, numerous materials prepared by the media group’s web resources such as Yeni Safak, TVNET, and gzt.com, not only reached a very large audience in Turkey and abroad but also clearly demonstrated fraternal relations between the two countries.
+Turkish media outlets paid great attention to the intention of the two media structures of Azerbaijan and Turkey to cooperate within a joint media platform and provided wide media coverage on this occasion.

 Albayrak Media Group, being part of Albayrak Group Holding, was established in 1952.